 The Advantage Program is directed by Strength & Conditioning Coordinator for football Mark Brandenstein.
 Coach Bradenstein has developed comprehensive year-long programs for all sports at YSU.
 With the help of a graduate assistant and exercise science interns, he is able to provide quality instruction and direction on an individual basis for student athletes.

-Liz Vlad are Brian Sklenar are full-time assistants while former strength and conditioning coach Todd Burkey remains a key part of the program assisting with the men's basketball team.
+Brian Sklenar is a full-time assistant while former strength and conditioning coach Todd Burkey remains a key part of the program assisting with the men's basketball team.

 In addition, Dr. Mohammed Shayesteh, a licensed sports nutritionist, provides advice and counseling to athletes in conjunction with their training programs.
 Coach Brandenstein and the strength and conditioning staff work closely with coaches and administrators to ensure that YSU athletes garner the best experience available.